JoeVirtual/KonFoo/docs/index.rst

 KonFoo in points:

--   declarative way to describe the mapping of binary data to Python types
+* declarative way to describe the mapping of binary data to Python types
--   declarative classes to read, deserialize, serialize and write binary data from and back to a data source
+* declarative classes to read, deserialize, view, serialize and write binary data from and back to a data source
--   easy adjustable data provider bridge to any kind of data source
+* easy adjustable data provider bridge to any kind of data source
--   nesting of classes
+* nesting of classes
--   adaptable classes on the fly while reading/de-serializing binary data
+* adaptable classes on the fly while reading/de-serializing binary data
--   easy syntax for accessing nested fields
+* easy syntax for accessing nested fields
+* view the mapped binary data as a JSON string
+* list the mapped binary data as a flatten list or dictionary
--   loadable mapping content including nested data from an ``.ini`` file
+* save the mapped binary data to an ``.ini`` file
--   savable mapping content including nested data to an ``.ini`` file
+* load the mapped binary data from an ``.ini`` file
--   easy creatable blueprint of a mapper
+* easy creatable blueprint of a mapper
--   blueprint converter to JSON to visualise templates with `d3js`_.
+* blueprint converter to JSON to visualise the mapper with `d3js`_.

 KonFoo runs on `Python 3.4.3 <https://www.python.org/>`_ or higher.